Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Error-Aware Refinement Bridge

 \section{Error-Aware Refinement \Sch{} Bridge}

-Apart from the synthetic data augmentation, our second approach to enhancing existing try-on methods is a refinement pipeline in two steps: identifying the errors in the generated try-on image, referred to as $x_1$, and then fitting a targeted model that learns to refine the erroneous locations in $x_1$.
-Given some base model $F_{base}(\bar{x}_0, C, \phi) \to x_1$ where $F_{base}()$ can be any pretrained GAN or diffusion-based approach to virtual try-on, $x_1$ closely approximates the true real human image $x_0$ with some generation artifacts.
-To automatically identify the artifacts in $x_1$, we construct a weakly-supervised error classifier $\text{WSC}(x_1,C) \to M$ as in Fig. \ref{fig:fig2a}, where $M$ is a confidence map predicting a heatmap for likely generation errors.
-Then, we perform the final refinement by fitting a \Sch{} bridge based on I$^2$SB \cite{i2sb} that can perform the following mapping: $F_{EARSB}(x_1, C, M, \phi; \theta) \to x_0$.
+Apart from the synthetic data augmentation from \cref{sec:synthetic_data}, our second approach to enhancing existing try-on methods is a refinement pipeline with two steps.
+First, given some base model $F_{base}(\bar{x}_0, C, \phi) \to x_1$ where $F_{base}()$ can be any pretrained GAN or diffusion-based approach to virtual try-on, $x_1$ closely approximates the true real human image $x_0$ with some generation artifacts.
+To automatically identify the artifacts in $x_1$, we construct a weakly-supervised error classifier $\text{WSC}(x_1,C) \to M$ as in \cref{fig:fig2a}, where $M$ is a confidence map predicting a heatmap for likely generation errors.
+Then, our second step performs the final refinement by fitting a \Sch{} bridge based on I$^2$SB \cite{i2sb} via the following mapping: $F_{EARSB}(x_1, C, M, \phi; \theta) \to x_0$.

-The approach is weakly inspired by boosting methods in that we wish to fit a \emph{targeted} refinement model that is trained specifically on the generation errors of an existing model.
-The refinement goal applies to the general setting where we want to refine a flawed image output, though we focus on virtual try-on for this work.